rockymadden/stringmetric/readme.md

 #stringmetric [![Build Status](https://secure.travis-ci.org/rockymadden/stringmetric.png)](http://travis-ci.org/rockymadden/stringmetric)
-A collection of string metrics and phonetic algorithms implemented in Scala.
+A collection of string metrics implemented in Scala.
 All phonetic string metrics have a standalone algorithm counterpart.
 They provide a means to determine the phonetic representation of the argument passed, rather than evaluating if two arguments sound the same phonetically. __Each metric and algorithm has a CLI.__

 ## Metrics and Phonetic Algorithms
 * __[Dice / Sorensen](http://en.wikipedia.org/wiki/Dice%27s_coefficient)__